cherch173/boomtown/README.md

 This is what dreams are made of...

-Tied after overtime we find ourselves at the end of the Shootout tied 4-4.
+Locked up after a brutal overtime we find ourselves at the end of the Shootout tied 4-4.

-It's come down to you, Boomtown.
+It's all come down to you, Boomtown.

-The **_last_ shot**.
+**The _last_ shot**.

 Can you get me that **W**???